Protests cast spotlight on Chinese factories in Serbia

 The Vietnamese workers were employed to build a factory for the Chinese tyre company Linglong in the small northern city of Zrenjanin, considered a centrepiece of Beijing-backed investment in Serbia.

-But according to Nguyen, the living and work conditions were untenable and not what he had been promised when he was recruited for the job.
+But according to Nguyen, the living and work conditions were untenable and not what he had been promised.

 "We are living as if we were in jail... all our passports were kept by the Chinese when we arrived at the airport," Nguyen told AFP in a video message sent from inside the living quarters.